Gossip Girl Reboot's First Trailer Is Even Steamier Than We Expected - E! Online

 On Wednesday, June 9, HBO Max released the first footage for its forthcoming reboot of The CW's beloved teen drama that went dark in December 2012 after six seasons.
 Viewers won't need to wait long to see more, as the premiere launches on Thursday, July 8.

-Indeed, there appears to be plenty for fans of the original to love, given that the trailer hints at a new love triangle that seems destined to rival the Chuck-Blair-Dan and Nate-Serena-Dan complications of yore.
+Indeed, there appears to be plenty for fans of the original to love, given that the trailer hints at a new love triangle seemingly destined to rival the Chuck-Blair-Dan and Nate-Serena-Dan complications of yore.
+Fittingly, Frank Ocean's "Super Rich Kids" plays at the end to add to the vibes.

 "She is a stranger who has found herself in your friend group," one character warns, "with your boyfriend."

-Lots of sexual tension appears to be on the menu, as the trailer shows what appears to be an unexpected kiss between one duo, along with another pair of characters waking up in bed together.
+Lots of sexual tension appears to be on the menu, as the trailer shows an apparent threesome, an unplanned kiss and a pair of characters waking up in bed together.

 The key returning presence in the new version is the voice of Kristen Bell, who narrates the episodes, as she did in the original.
 This time, every move made by the Upper East Side private-school teens is documented by a mysterious Instagram account, replacing the first version's blog.